Thinkenterprise/spring-boot-graphql-training-kickstarter/06-spring-boot-graphql-enterprise-api/spring-boot-graphql-enterprise-api-final/readme.md

 	Optional<Route> route = routeRepository.findByFlightNumber(flightNumber);

 	if (route.isEmpty())
-		throw new RouteNotFoundException("Route with flightnumber " + flightNumber + "doesnt exists");
+		throw new RouteNotFoundException("Route with flightnumber " + flightNumber + " doesnt exists");
 	else
 		return route.get();

 }
 ```

 Implements a ``@ExceptionHandler`` method in our ``RootQueryResolver`` resolver which map the business exception to a GraphQL Error.